vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen</summary>

 for a language statement,
-even if understood in your way as bearing meaningfully only on a kārya to be accomplished with an action,
+even if understood in your way as bearing meaningfully only on a kārya to be accomplished with an action,139
 does not by that token set forth a permanent kārya,140
 since that would mean over-extension.

-139: read na hi kriyākārye vyutpannaḥ sthāyi kāryam.
+[139]: read na hi kriyakārye vyut pannaḥ sthāji karyam.

 </details>

 <details><summary>Buitenen - Note</summary>

-140: sthāyi; the Prābhākara view is that the kārya has a lasting efficacy
-beyond the inevitably transient action it involves;
-for the kārya must remain in order to effect the fruit of the action
-at any time after the completion of the action.
+[140]: sthāyi; the Prabhakara view is that the karya has a lasting efficacy beyond the inevitably transient action it involves; for the karya must remain in order to effect the fruit of the action at any time after the completion of the action.

-Yāmuna objects that we cannot have two altogether different denoting powers in language,
-one to convey a transitory thing,
-another to convey a non-transitory thing.

-The only possible explanation is that of lakṣaṇā "figurative usage," which remains related to the mukhyā "principal usage."
-But he will deny the entire construction (67).
 </details>

 <details><summary>मूलम्</summary>